OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

 ms.author: jasonjoh
 ---

-# Activation rules for contextual Outlook Add-ins
+# Activation rules for contextual Outlook add-ins

 Outlook activates some types of add-ins if the message or appointment that the user is reading or composing satisfies the activation rules of the add-in.
 This is true for all add-ins that use the 1.1 manifest schema.
 The user can then choose the add-in from the Outlook UI to start it for the current item.

-The following figure shows Outlook Add-ins activated in the add-in bar for the message in the Reading Pane.
+The following figure shows Outlook add-ins activated in the add-in bar for the message in the Reading Pane.

 ![App bar showing activated read mail apps](images/read-form-app-bar.png)